amaduck/emailFileSearcher/README.md

 To use:
 1) Place email files to be checked in the emails subfolder
 2) Edit the sender details and phraselist you're checking for.
 3) Phrase list can contain one or more words.
-Note, per issue below, that words can be split over two lines in Note .eml files, so using multiple single words may work where using a long phrase doesn't
+NB: per issue below, that words can be split over two lines in Notes .eml files, so using multiple single words may work where using a long phrase doesn't

 # Issues
 1) Notes seems to enforce a line length (of 73 chars in files I've looked at), and will split words across lines, with an equals sign.
 Eg me could become m=